In this post, you will learn 31 tricks and tips for coping with a toddler and newborn.

 What works for us is no touch screens for little ones.

 We do allow kid shows, though.
 Our general rhythm is to do one episode of a show after nap time.
-Because again, it’s just easier to have a blanket rule so they don’t ask to watch shows all day long.
+Because again, it’s just easier to have a blanket rule so the kids don’t ask to watch tv all day long.

 When I was nursing a newborn, we’d often do a show during a nursing session at some point too.
 Whenever we add shows in at other times throughout the day, the kids inevitably ask more frequently: can we watch a show?!
 (This is why it’s easier if you can stick to one consistent time per day.)

-The favorite toddler shows around here have been: Thomas, Chuggington, Dora, and some PBS Kids Shows.
+The favorite toddler shows around here have been: Thomas, Chuggington, Dinosaur Train, and some PBS Kids Shows.
 We turn our $5/ month PBS kids subscription on and off depending on what the kids are into.
 Super Why and Wild Kratts are my personal favorites that the kids like!

 It’s hectic and messy and exhausting, and yes, frustrating at times; but, try to let a lot of things go.
 Focus on taking care of your little ones’ basic needs and taking care of yourself.